MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-interact-data-product.md

 #### Microsoft Purview

-The final step to add role assignments is to add the **Purview Data Curator** role in Microsoft Purview to the managed identity account of the `<DLZ-prefix>-dev-integration-datafactory001` data factory.
+The final step to add role assignments is to add the Purview Data Curator role in Microsoft Purview to the managed identity account of the `<DLZ-prefix>-dev-integration-datafactory001` data factory.
 Complete the following steps so that Data Factory can send data catalog asset information from multiple data sources to the Purview account.

 1. In the resource group `<DMLZ-prefix>-dev-governance`, go to the `<DMLZ-prefix>-dev-purview001` Purview account.
-Select **Open Purview Studio**.

-1. In Purview Studio, select **Data Map** > **Collections**.
+1. In Purview Studio, select the **Data map** icon, and then select **Collections**.

-1. In the right pane, select **Role assignments** and find **Data curators**.

-1. Add the managed identity for `<DLZ-prefix>-dev-integration-datafactory001` as shown in the following screenshot:
+1. Select the **Role assignments** tab for the collection.
+Under **Data curators**, add the managed identity for `<DLZ-prefix>-dev-integration-datafactory001`:

     :::image type="content" source="../images/purview-role-assignment.png" alt-text="Screenshot that shows how to add data curators to your Purview role assignment.":::